TrustArc launches PrivacyCentral to bring data privacy intelligence to enterprises

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

-Data privacy management and compliance company TrustArc has announced a new data intelligence tool that delivers contextual, real-time insights on companies’ data privacy programs.
+Data privacy management and compliance company TrustArc has announced a new data intelligence tool that delivers contextual, real-time insights into companies’ data privacy programs.

-The PrivacyCentral tool is called can generate automated, customizable reports to help privacy teams determine which regulations are most likely to apply to their data and prioritize each law by setting timelines, assigning owners, evaluating key performance indicators (KPIs), and providing detailed reporting.
+The PrivacyCentral tool can generate automated, customizable reports to help privacy teams determine which regulations are most likely to apply to their data and prioritize each law by setting timelines, assigning owners, evaluating key performance indicators (KPIs), and providing detailed reporting.

 “PrivacyCentral allows for organizations to understand laws and readiness against laws simultaneously,” Hilary Wandall, SVP of privacy intelligence and general counsel at TrustArc, told VentureBeat.
 “Unlike traditional approaches to privacy law readiness or gap assessments that typically look at one law at a time, PrivacyCentral’s intelligence engines evaluate your progress and effectiveness against all of them at the same time.”